ppeerttu/CBApp/README.md

 ### No opportunity to search blogposts or view some older posts

 This feature will be coming probably in the next major update.

+### Participants -elements render sometimes poorly in chatroom

+This bug is currently at work, but seems to take root deeper than I originally thought.
+There is something I'm missing understanding either in basic JavaScript array behaviour or in AngularJS and probably $scope -variables.